Ozy-Viking/twitch_king_of_the_hill/README.md

 ![Show last winner](docs/ShowLastWinner.png)

-##### Message Win Streaks
+##### Win Streak

-By default the win streaks will be sent through to twitch chat, to not have them use the search parameter `winStreak`.
+By default the win streaks will be sent through to twitch chat, to not have them, use the search parameter `winStreak`.
 Currently every 2 wins.

 ```url
 http://localhost:28080/?winStreak=no